Supportive, inclusive & collaborative research cultures

 The last part of my presentation focused on the institutional and personal challenges (see slide below).
 Although there are many challenges, one of the most important ones is the sustainability of your work.
 What will happen if you step down, can someone else take over?
 This is the stage I am currently at at Middlesex University.
 Many of my current initiatives are explicitly directed at ensuring sustainability.
 Not that I have any plans to leave Middlesex or my current job, but we never know what might happen.

 Second, we need build capacity by inspiring others.
-Currently, I am very active in talent spotting, trying to identify not only who can take over my role when I am no longer available, but also those who can engage in peer leadership.
-In this also try to facilitate team leadership.
-Many female academics in particular prefer to share leadership roles in order to have a sounding board and create some redundancy.
+Currently, I am very active in talent spotting, trying to identify not only who can take over my role when I am no longer available, but also those who can engage in peer and team leadership.

 - Middlesex University Business School top-ranked in REF 2021 for research impact